garyhooks/aws_notes/DataAnalytics.md

 * Blueprints for lots of different data structures like S3, RDS, NoSQL etc
 * Fine grain access controls at the row and column level
 * It is built on top of AWS Glue
+* Security is really good as you can control it in a single place

+# Kinesis Data Analytics

+* Serverless
+* Pay for what you need
+* Can add reference data from S3
+* **Apache Flink** can also be used

+# Apache Managed Streaming for Apache Kafka (Amazon MSK)

+* Alternative to Kinesis
+* Both allow you to stream data
+* Each cluster is made of several brokers
+    * Producers send in data
+    * Consumers take the data out
+* MSK is fully managed Kafka on AWS
+* Create, update and delete clusters
+* It will do everything for you
+* Can deploy across multiple AZ

+# Big Data Ingestion Pipeline

 *